Geoffrey Burnand

 Geoffrey Burnand (1 January 1912 – 17 August 1997) was an English painter, theatrical designer and mural artist.
-His distant relatives included the 19th Century Swiss painter Eugène Burnand and Sir Francis Burnand, editor of Punch magazine from 1880-1906.

 Biography

 Early life

 Geoffrey Burnand was born in Hastings, Sussex to an English father, a Colonel in the British Army, and an Irish mother.
 His first noted ambition was at the age of six, when he wished to be a composer.
-His father was not keen on such idea, as alluded to in Geoffrey's later recollection of his father's reaction when his ambitions turned towards painting: "My father agreed I could become a painter because he felt there was more chance of making a career in that field."
+His father was not keen on such an idea, as alluded to in Geoffrey's later recollection of his father's reaction when his ambitions turned towards painting: "My father agreed I could become a painter because he felt there was more chance of making a career in that field."
 His love of classical music would remain and serve as the basis for a series of later expressionist paintings, particularly after 1980.

 Education

 Geoffrey attended the Imperial Service College, Windsor until the age of 14½ when an agreement with his father enabled him to leave for Farnham School of Art, Farnham, Surrey.
 "We struck a bargain and I think it was a fair one.
 I could train to be a painter as long as I didn't let my hair grow long or let any of my funny friends from the Royal Academy walk across his barrack square."
 He studied at Farnham under the Principal Otway McCannell, A.R.A.
 R.B.A. from 1929 through to 1931.

 He went on to study at the Royal Academy Schools under the tutelage of Sir Walter Thomas Monnington from 1931 to 1932.

 Winning the prestigious British Prix de Rome award (Painting Category) in 1932, at the age of 20, provided Geoffrey with a scholarship to the British School at Rome.
 He studied the history and techniques of the Old Masters at the BSR from 1933 to 1935.